avillela/nomad-conversions/otel-demo-app/README.md

 Please note that at the time of this writing, all Metrics and Traces are being sent to [Lightstep](https://app.lightstep.com).
 Learn more about how to configure the OTel Collector on Nomad to send OTel data to Lightstep [here](https://medium.com/tucows/just-in-time-nomad-running-the-opentelemetry-collector-on-hashicorp-nomad-with-hashiqube-4eaf009b8382).

+For details on how to convert Kubernetes manifests to Nomad Jobspecs, check out my blog post [here](https://medium.com/dev-genius/how-to-convert-kubernetes-manifests-into-nomad-jobspecs-7a58d2fa07a0).

 ## Gotchas

 * If you are using HashiQube, make sure that you allocate enough memory to Docker.
 I usually allocate 5 CPUs and 12GB RAM